-Picture this.
-You have lovingly grown and tended to your seedlings over the course of a month of so.
+Picture this, you have lovingly grown and tended to your seedlings over the course of a month or so.
 Visions of bountiful harvests dance in your brain.
-You proudly take your wee babies outside and lovingly plant them in your well tended garden.
-You go to bed proud of your accomplishment and then next day you come out and it looks like a massacre.
+You proudly take your wee babies outside and lovingly plant them in your well-tended garden.
+You go to bed proud of your accomplishment and the next day you come out and it looks like a massacre.
 Dead!
 All dead!
 WHHHHYYY????

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Chances are you didn’t know you needed to harden off seedlings, which sucks.
 Or maybe you did but decided to roll the dice to “save” some time.
-Without this step it’s like turning a coddled child out into the world.
-Completely unprepared for the harsh reality of the the real world.
+Without this step, it’s like turning a coddled child out into the world.
+Completely unprepared for the harsh reality of the real world.
 So it’s crucial that you don’t skip this step.
-It takes a bit of time, but not too much and it’s worth the effort in order to avoid the above mentioned plant massacre.
+It takes a bit of time, but not too much and it’s worth the effort in order to avoid the above-mentioned plant massacre.

 How difficult is it to harden off seedlings?